osg-htc/virtual-school-pilot-2020/docs/materials/sw/part1-ex1-download.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Software Exercise 1 (Required): Using a Pre-compiled Binary
+Software Exercise 1.1: Using a Pre-compiled Binary
 ===================================================

 In this exercise, we will run a job using a downloaded, pre-compiled binary.
 This exercise should take 10-15 minutes.